Entering the world of Machine Learning

 You might already be aware that ML as a service is constantly present in your daily life.
-Here’s another example: Twitter uses Machine Learning to deliver a personalized user feed to you.
-And Instagram uses the same to remove fake profiles from its platform.
+Here’s another example: Twitter uses Machine Learning to show you more relevant content.
+And Instagram uses the same to provide you with a personalized feed.
 But, while these tech giants can afford to make their own models, you don’t have to worry if you don’t have such deep pockets, because you can outsource the service to MLaaS providers.

 MLaaS - why even bother?